NeutronProtocol/electrumx-proxy-go/README.md

-# Electrumx Proxy Go
+# Electrumx Proxy Go for Atomicals

 Electrumx Proxy Go is an implementation of a proxy server for Electrumx written in Go.
 It is designed to allow clients to connect to Electrumx servers through a high-performance, scalable Go-based intermediary.
+By serving as a robust buffer between clients and Electrumx servers, Electrumx Proxy Go significantly increases the stability and reliability of RPC communications within the Atomical ecosystem.
+This enhancement is crucial for systems that require consistent and uninterrupted access to blockchain data, ensuring that applications remain responsive and resilient to fluctuations in demand or network conditions.

 ## Prerequisites